This page includes information about the various procurement opportunities with the Tax Department.

 During the Restricted Period, an Offerer may only communicate with the person or persons designated by the Tax Department to receive communications regarding that Procurement.
 Any Tax Department employee whose functions include procuring goods or services and communicating with vendors (for example, requesting quotes, requesting software specifications, and so on) should first determine if a restricted period has been established for that procurement.
 A current list of all restricted procurements can be found by following the link at the bottom of this page.

 If you are a designated contact and an Offerer contacts you during a restricted period, you must complete a Record of Contact.
 You should inform the Offerer you are recording the contact and obtain the information required to complete this form.

 If there is a restricted period and you are not a designated contact, you should inform the Offerer of the restricted period and refer the Offerer to a designated contact.
-You are not required to complete a Record of Contact (1) unless the Offerer continues the communication, and you deem the communication to be an "attempt to influence" or (2) the Offerer is requesting factual information (e.g. did you receive my bid?, please refer to the guidelines for further detail).
+You are not required to complete a Record of Contact (1) unless the Offerer continues the communication, and you deem the communication to be an attempt to influence, or (2) the Offerer is requesting factual information (for example, whether you received the bid; please refer to the guidelines for further details).

-If you have any questions concerning this legislation or procedure, you may contact Karen Brino or Catherine Golden at (518) 530-4484.
+If you have any questions concerning this legislation or procedure, you may contact Amber Alexander at 518-530-4484.